-In this paper, we prove Poincar\'e-type inequalities, and bound the rate of convergence for the $\RFIM$ Glauber dynamics whenever it exhibits exponential decay of correlations in expectation.
-The form of exponential decay falls into two classes, weak spatial mixing and strong spatial mixing: the distinction is that the latter requires the exponential decay of correlations in expectation to hold even in the presence of frozen nearby spins.
-Our main result is that under the weak spatial mixing assumption, the Glauber dynamics satisfies a \emph{weak Poincar\'e inequality}, and converges at least algebraically fast to equilibrium on polynomial in $n$ timescales: see Theorem~\ref{thm:algebraic_decay}.
+In this paper, we prove Poincar\'e-type inequalities and bound the rate of convergence for the $\RFIM$ Glauber dynamics on boxes of side-length $n$ in $\mathbb Z^d$ whenever it exhibits exponential decay of correlations in expectation.
+The form of exponential decay falls into two classes, weak spatial mixing and strong spatial mixing: the distinction is that the latter requires the exponential decay of correlations in expectation to hold even in the presence of frozen nearby spins (i.e., nearby boundary conditions).
+Our main result is that under the weak spatial mixing assumption, the Glauber dynamics satisfies a \emph{weak Poincar\'e inequality}, and converges at least algebraically fast, i.e., inverse-polynomially in time, to equilibrium on polynomial in $n$ timescales: see Theorem~\ref{thm:algebraic_decay}.
 This also translates to a polynomial-time sampling scheme built from running Glauber dynamics chains on domains successively approximating $\Lambda_n$: see Theorem~\ref{thm:sampling_alg}.
 Under the stronger assumption of strong spatial mixing in expectation, which for instance holds at any $\beta$ if the field variances are sufficiently large as a function of $\beta$, we show a (full) Poincar\'e inequality with inverse spectral gap that is $n^{o(1)}$, and consequently, exponentially fast relaxation to equilibrium after such timescales: see Theorem~\ref{mainthm:SSM}.

 We note that as a consequence of the recently discovered correlation inequality of~\cite{ding2022new}, strong spatial mixing holds \emph{uniformly} in the external field for $\beta<\beta_c(d)$, and hence one already obtains order-1 spectral gap for the $\RFIM$ Glauber dynamics by standard implications; see~\cite{MartinelliLectureNotes}.
 Our results are thus most pertinent in the Griffiths phase discussed above.